matter-in-motion/mm-user/README.md

 ### _getAll(options)

-The same as `getAll` but returns a rethinkdb query promise
+The same as `getAll` but returns a rethinkdb query promise.

 ### create(data, options)